Why This Recipe Works

 Click Play to Learn How to Make Creamy Basque Cheesecake

-Adjust oven rack to middle position and preheat oven to 450°F (230°C).
+Adjust oven rack to middle position and preheat oven to 400°F (200°C).
 Cut two 12- by 16-inch pieces of parchment paper.
-Arrange the 12- by 16-inch pieces of parchment in an overlapping pattern to line a greased 9- by 3-inch springform cake pan, leaving at least 2 inches of parchment overhanging the rim of the pan on all sides.
+Arrange the 12- by 16-inch pieces of parchment in an overlapping pattern to line a greased 9- by 3-inch springform cake pan, leaving at least 1 to 3 inches of parchment overhanging the rim of the pan on all sides.
 Set aside.

-Combine cream cheese and 9 1/2 ounces (270g) sugar in the bowl of a stand mixer fitted with the paddle attachment.
-Mix on medium speed, scraping down sides of bowl as needed, until no lumps of cheese remain, sugar is dissolved, and mixture is smooth, 3 to 4 minutes.
+In the bowl of a stand mixer fitted with the paddle attachment, combine cream cheese and 9 1/2 ounces (270g) sugar.
+Mix on medium-low speed, scraping down sides of bowl as needed, until no lumps of cheese remain, sugar is dissolved, and mixture is smooth, 3 to 4 minutes.

-With the mixer still running, add eggs one at a time, beating for 10 seconds before adding the next.
-Add egg yolks, and beat until fully incorporated, about 15 seconds.
-Stop the mixer and scrape down sides of the bowl with a rubber spatula, making sure the mixture is smooth and homogenous.
+With mixer on medium-low speed, add eggs one at a time, beating for 10 seconds before adding the next.
+Add egg yolks, and beat on low speed until fully incorporated, 5 to 10 seconds.
+Stop the mixer and scrape down sides of the bowl with a silicone spatula, making sure the mixture is smooth and homogenous.

-Add cream, flour, vanilla, salt, and lemon zest.
-Mix on medium speed until fully combined and smooth, about 30 seconds.
+Add cream, vanilla, lemon zest, and salt.
+Mix on low speed until fully combined and smooth, about 15 seconds.
+Using a fine-mesh strainer, sift flour over batter.
+Beat on low speed just until combined, 15 to 30 seconds, stopping to scrape down sides of bowl as needed.
 Pour batter into prepared pan, and refrigerate for at least 30 minutes and up to 1 hour.

-Let cheesecake cool in the pan at room temperature for at least 4 hours before unmolding.
-Unlatch springform pan and remove pan sides.
+Let cheesecake cool in the pan on a wire rack at room temperature for 1 hour.
+Refrigerate uncovered for at least 4 hours before unmolding.
+To unmold the cheesecake, unlatch springform pan and remove pan sides.
 Holding by parchment overhang, carefully transfer cake to a cutting board or serving plate.
-Gently peel back parchment from sides of cheesecake, and using a sharp knife, cut into wedges.
-Serve.
+Gently peel back parchment from sides of cheesecake, and use a sharp knife to cut into wedges.
+Serve chilled or allow the cheesecake to come to room temperature before serving.
 Leftover cheesecake can be covered and refrigerated for up to 3 days.
-Allow cheesecake to come to room temperature before serving.

 Make-Ahead and Storage